brendenwest/it122/3_intro_to_express.md

 ::

     app.listen(app.get('port'), () => {
       console.log('Express started');
     });

-Routes overview
+Routes Overview
 ####

-Routes are ‘virtual’ handlers for URLs that might receive a user’s request.
-Routes don’t necessary correspond to a physical page on the web site.
+Routes are `virtual` urls - functions that receive a request & return a response.
+Routes don’t necessarily correspond to a physical page on the web site.

-Routes can be exclusive, or can use the ‘next’ method to pass control to the next applicable route in sequence.
+Routes can be exclusive, or can use the `next` method to pass control to the next applicable route in sequence.
 For example:
 ::

     app.get('/foo', (req,res,next) => {